-- 1. Food industry wishing to use sodium acid sulfate as a food acid. - 2.
-This permission would provide consumers with foods with improved sensory properties at potentially a lower cost. - 3.
+- 1. Food industry wishing to use sorbic acid and its salts as a preservative in edible collagen casings - 2.
+This permission would provide consumers with foods with improved clarity in collagen casings, potentially reducing the cost of premium quality sausage. - 3.
 Government agencies enforcing the food regulations.